Companion of the Order of Australia

 In the Australian honours system appointments to the Order of Australia confer the highest recognition for outstanding achievement and service.
+There are two divisions of the Order of Australia: the Civil or General Division and the Military Division.

 The Order of Australia has four levels: